-Former DHS Official: White House Failed To Take Far-Right Extremism Seriously
+Former DHS Official: Trump Pouring 'Fuel On The Fire' Of Domestic Extremism

 'Preventing violence'

 The White House seemed to support the strategy — but under one condition.

 "They just asked for it to be couched in terms of 'preventing violence' and not 'domestic terrorism.'
 And my sense was they were doing that pragmatically," she says.
 "They seem to understand that for whatever reason, if we use the term 'domestic terrorism' or we talk about the white supremacist language, that seems to derail things at the White House."

 NPR has reached out to the White House for comment and will update this story with any response.

-When Trump finally started using the term "domestic extremism" himself in the summer of 2020, it was in reference to the violence and looting that occurred during the protests across the country against police brutality targeting Black Americans, which the President attributed to "antifa."
+When Trump finally started using the term "domestic extremism" himself in the summer of 2020, it was in reference to the violence and looting that occurred during the protests across the country against police brutality targeting Black Americans, which the president attributed to "antifa."
 For Neumann, this was an obvious red herring.
 She says that the numbers don't bear out the idea that left-wing violence is as much of a problem as right-wing violence, and arrests during the summer's protests demonstrate that.

 "If you look at the people that have been arrested for that, by and large, I mean, it's the boogaloo movement or it's an association with QAnon.
 It's the right side of the spectrum.
 It is not antifa."
-She's unequivocal about this "The threat of domestic terrorism is not from antifa.
+She's unequivocal about this: "The threat of domestic terrorism is not from antifa.
 It is from these right-wing movements."

 'His style is chaos itself'